BUKOWSKI v CITY OF DETROIT

 * * *

 (m) Communications and notes within a public body or between public bodies of an advisory nature to the extent that they cover other than purely factual materials and are preliminary to a final agency determination of policy or action.
-This exemption does not apply unless the public body shows that in the particular instance the public interest in encouraging frank communication between officials and employees of public bodies clearly outweighs the public interest in disclosure. . . .
+This exemption does not apply unless the public body shows that in the particular instance the public interest in encouraging frank communication between officials and employees of public bodies clearly outweighs the public interest in disclosure....
 [Emphasis added.]

-In Herald Co., this Court examined the frank communication exemption.
+In Herald Co, this Court examined the frаnk communication exemption.
 Drawing from the text of this provision and other portions of the FOIA, we set forth a framework for courts to apply the frank communication exemption.
 First, the public body seeking to withhold the document bears the burden of establishing the exemption.
-Second, the public record sought to be withheld from disclosure must meet the three-part statutory definition of a "frank communication": (1) it is a communication or note of an advisory nature made within a public body or between public bodies, (2) it covers other than purely factual material, and (3) it is preliminary to a final agency determination of policy or action.
-Third, if the public record qualifies as a "frank communication," the trial court must engage in the balancing test and determine if the public interest in encouraging frank communication clearly outweighs the public interest in disclosure.
-Finally, if the trial court determines that the frank communication should not be disclosed, the FOIA still requires the trial court to redact the exempt material and disclose the purely factual material within the document.[10]
+Second, the public record sought to be withheld from disclosure must meet the three-part statutory definition of a “frank communication“: (1) it is a communication or note of an advisory nature made

 The Court of Appeals instructed the trial court that

-the frank communications exemption applies only if the communications "are preliminary to a final agency determination of policy or action" (emphasis added), not "were preliminary to a final agency determination of policy or action."
-Thus, if the Shoulders Report *80 contains communications that are no longer preliminary to an agency determination of policy or action, the frank communications exemption does not apply to these communications.
-[Op. at 6.]
+the frank communications exemption applies only if the communications ”are preliminary to a final agency determination of policy or action” (emphasis added), not ”were preliminary to a final agency determination of policy or action.”
+Thus, if the Shoulders Report contains communications that are no longer preliminary to an agency determination of policy or action, the frank communications exemption does not apply to these communications.
+[Slip op at 6.]

-MICHAEL F. CAVANAGH, J. (concurring in the result only).
+CAVANAGH, J. (concurring in the result only).
+The majority holds that the plain language of the “frank communications” exemption,

 FACTS